Aloe broomii

 Aloe broomii, known as the mountain aloe or snake aloe on account of its odd inflorescence, is a species of flowering plant in the genus Aloe, found in southern Africa.

 Distribution

 This aloe is widespread in South Africa and Lesotho.
-In South Africa, it grows from Beaufort West in the Northern Cape to the Free State (which borders the land-locked enclave of Lesotho), and south and east to the Eastern Cape.
+In South Africa, it grows from Limpopo Province is South Africa's northernmost province which shares borders with Mozambique, Zimbabwe and Botswana, making it the ideal entrance to Africa and Beaufort West in the Northern Cape to the Free State (which borders the land-locked enclave of Lesotho), and south and east to the Eastern Cape.

 Habitat

 This aloe grows on rocky slopes in hilly and mountainous areas, at an altitude of between 1000 and 2000 metres above sea level.
 The rainfall in this area is low, ranging from 300 to 500 mm per annum, and falls mainly in summer.

 Description

 A. broomii is a robust plant with a short stem.
 It grows up to 1.5 metres high, including the inflorescence.
 It is usually a single-stemmed aloe, although it may split into groups with up to three 'rosettes'.
 The leaves of this plant are much like that of other aloes, with fleshy succulent leaves edged with small thorns.
 These thorns are very dark, compared to other species whose thorns are either green or white.

 The most notable feature of this plant is its odd inflorescence, where the flowers are hidden by the extended bracts, giving it a sinuous, snake-like appearance, hence its name.